-Proposals for Symposia, Interactive Sessions, Short Courses, and Workshops will be invited starting August, 30 2019 for the 5th North American Congress for Conservation Biology meeting, the theme of which is, Crossing Boundaries: Innovative Approaches to Conservation.
+We are no longer accepting proposals for Symposia, Interactive Sessions, Short Courses, and Workshops for the 5th North American Congress for Conservation Biology meeting, the theme of which is, Crossing Boundaries: Innovative Approaches to Conservation.
 The conference will be held in Denver, Colorado July 28-30, 2020, with associated short courses, workshops, and events occurring on July 26, 27, & 31.
 You will be updated on the status of your proposal by early winter 2019.
-The Call for Proposals will close at 17:00pm MT on October 30, 2019.
+The Call for Proposals closed 17:00pm MT on November 6, 2019.

 Choosing a Category for your Proposal